-Whiteheads are in the acne family.
+Whiteheads are a common skin condition that are in the acne family.
 They're similar to blackheads in that they form from pores clogged with dirt, dead skin, and/or oil.

 The medical term for whitehead is "sebaceous plug."
-It's also common to hear whiteheads medically referred to as "comedones."
+It's also common to hear whiteheads medically referred to as "closed comedones."
 (1)

 What Is a Whitehead?